LeanSerra/lm-compiler-rust/README.md

 ## Generated files

-When running the compiler it will output 3 files to the path of the source file
+When running the compiler it will output 4 files to the path of the source file

 - \<source-file-name\>.parser
 - \<source-file-name\>.lexer
 - \<source-file-name\>.symbol_table
+- \<source-file-name\>.dot

 ## Cli reference